input-output-hk/marlowe/response-to-audit-report.md

 >
 > The first parameter of `playTrace` in the specification is `int`, while it is `POSIXTime` in the code.
 Even though the latter is an alias for the former, it is beneficial to use the `POSIXTime` name both for consistency and readability.

 This happened because we were using a type alias, which gets fully expanded when being referenced by the documentation.
-[PR-182](https://github.com/input-output-hk/marlowe/pull/182) address this by making the whole theory in literal programming mode.
+[PR-182](https://github.com/input-output-hk/marlowe/pull/182) addresses this by making the whole theory in literal programming mode.

 ### 2.2.22 Money preservation on failing transactions not specified *(Severity: Low)*